Pontarlier station

 Pontarlier station (Gare de Pontarlier) is a railway station in the commune of Pontarlier, in the French department of Doubs, in the Bourgogne-Franche-Comté region.
-It is located at the border between France and Switzerland and is located at the junction of Frasne–Les Verrières line of SNCF and the Neuchâtel–Pontarlier line of Swiss Federal Railways.
+It is located at the border between France and Switzerland, at the junction of Frasne–Les Verrières line of SNCF and the Neuchâtel–Pontarlier line of Swiss Federal Railways.

 Services

 The following services stop at Pontarlier: